 The nimble kites that dance above Lake Silvaplana create a magnificent show of colour against the piercing blue Engadin sky.
-On good days, they number in their hundreds.
-There’s plenty of room for them – and the famous Maloja wind blows for all.
+On good days, they number in the hundreds.
+But there’s plenty of room for them – and the famous Maloja wind blows for all.

 It was a simple but groundbreaking idea: to equip a power kite with inflatable tubes.
 Soon after the birth of kitesurfing at the end of the 1990s, the sport rapidly conquered the waters of the world.
 Lake Silvaplana was one of the first locations where this popular new sport was practised and developed continuously.